quickjp2/factorio_mod_automation_example/README.md

 ## How to use

 1. Copy the full folder structure of .github
+1. Update the name of the mod in the file name of `deploy-mod.yml` (ie. `deploy-Seablock.yml) *No spaces allowed*
-2. Update the variables to your mod
+1. Update the variables to your mod
-3. Push changes
+1. Push changes

 ### Assumptions